windischb/NamedServices.Microsoft.Extensions.DependencyInjection/README.md

 AddNamedTransient<T>(this IServiceCollection serviceCollection, string name, Func<IServiceProvider, T> implementationFactory);

 ```

+## Resolve Named Service from DI

-To Resolve your injected Named Service you can use  `NamedServiceRèsolver`
+To Resolve your injected Named Service you can use  `NamedServiceResolver`
 `NamedServiceResolver` is injected automatically for you, so you use in in Constructor Injection.

 ```csharp